 The Android operating system is developed and owned by Google.
 However, it's not exclusive to the Google Pixel range of phones.

 In fact, Android powers a host of handsets from some of the biggest mobile manufacturers.

 To a certain extent, this is largely a matter of opinion.

-However, it is definitely worth noting that both HTC and Samsung's Android phones have been very favourably reviewed and have sold millions of units worldwide.
+However, it is definitely worth noting that both Samsung and Google Pixel phones have been very favourably reviewed and have sold millions of units worldwide.

-Prices for the top-end models are around £500-£600 or more if you buy one outright.
-For that reason, most people prefer to get one on a contract deal and spread the cost over up to two years.
+Prices for the top-end models are usually between £600-1,200 if you buy one outright.
+For that reason, many people prefer to get one on a contract deal and spread the cost over up to two years.

 Mid-range Android phones can be had from around £300 outright or between £15-£25, while the cheapest, entry-level Android phones are £100 or so.
 Opt for a contract and expect to pay £10 or so per month.